Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 #### Scope

 "Scope" refers to where a variable is available after it is defined.
-For example, the following function introduces what is called a "hard scope", meaning we do not have access to any variable defined inside the *functions scope*, which is the block of code between `function` and `end`
+For example, the following function introduces what is called a "hard scope", meaning we do not have access to any variable defined inside the *function's scope*, which is the block of code between `function` and `end`

 ```julia
 function f(x) # hard scope begin